evmcnb/quartz/content/Lower Limb Vascular Exam.md

 ##### Gross motor
 - Ask the patient to wiggle their toes

-##### Assess temperature and sensation
+##### Gross sensation
-- Using back of hand, start at toes and compare each side
-- Ask the patient to close their eyes and use light touch to assess for any sensory deficit
+- Ask the patient to wiggle their toes

 ##### Check oedema
 - Is it pitting or firm

-##### Palpate arteries
+##### Palpate peripheral pulses
-Compare side to side
-- Dorsalis pedis
-- Posterior tibial
-- Popliteal

-##### Say you will palpate femoral pulses but usually not performed in OSCE
+Start with radial and note rate and rhythm - establish what to palpate for in the legs
-- Say you will check for volume, bruits, and radio-femoral delay
+- Say you would start by palpating the **femoral pulses** and observe for radio-femoral delay - but **not usually performed in OSCE**.

-##### Palpate and auscultate the aorta
-- Check for deviations, aneurysms, bruits, volume
+- Popliteal arteries (popliteal fossa with flexed knee)
+- Posterior tibial (behind medial malleolus)
+- Dorsalis pedis (lateral to extensor hallucis longus tendon)

+- Aorta

+##### Auscultation
+- Listen for **bruits** over the **aorta, renal arteries & femoral arteries.**

+##### Buerger's test
+- Ask the patient if they have any leg pain before
+- With the patient reclined, hold the leg and slow raise it off the bed
+- With arterial insufficient a point will be reached against gravity where the pressure cannot be maintained and the leg turns white
+- In a normal patient the leg can be raised to 90$\degree$ without compromise
+- Then lower the pale limb back down over the edge of the bed
+- Reactive hyperaemia occurs as the supply returns and characteristic pink-purple colouration of the skin

 ## To Complete the Exam